-The Ombudsman can examine complaints about the actions of a range of bodies such as Government Departments, Local Authorities and the Health Service Executive (HSE), including HSE-run nursing homes.
-In addition from 24 August 2015 the Ombudsman's remit was extended to enable him to deal with complaints relating to the administrative actions of private nursing homes.
-The Office of the Ombudsman provides a free, independent and impartial service for dealing with complaints.
-You may feel that you, or a person on whose behalf you are complaining, have been treated unfairly or have received a poor service through some failure on the part of a private nursing home.
-If this has caused you hardship we may be able to look into your complaint.
+You may feel that you, or a person on whose behalf you are complaining, has been treated unfairly or has received a poor service through some failure on the part of a private nursing home.
+If this has caused you hardship then we may be able to look into your complaint.

-We can normally only deal with a complaint if you have already gone through the complaints procedure of the private nursing home concerned.
+We can investigate your complaint once you have gone through the complaints procedure of the private nursing home concerned.

-From 24 August 2015 the public can bring complaints to the Ombudsman about any private nursing home in receipt of public funding under subvention or the Nursing Home Support Scheme.However only complaints about actions that occur on or after 24 August 2015 can be examined by the Ombudsman
+The public can bring complaints to the Ombudsman about any private nursing home in receipt of public funding (for example, under the Nursing Home Support Scheme).

 Yes.
-The Ombudsman deals with all complaints independently and impartially when judging whether the action or decision of a private nursing home provider was fair or reasonable.
+The Ombudsman is independent of government.
+The Ombudsman deals with all complaints impartially when deciding whether the action or decision of a private nursing home was fair or reasonable.

 You can complain about your experience in dealing with a private nursing home.
-The issue may include a nursing home:
+This can include a nursing home:

 People sometimes contact us about things we are unable to deal with.
 The Ombudsman cannot look at complaints about:

-Clinical Judgement: The Ombudsman cannot examine complaints which are specifically about actions taken by medical professionals acting on behalf of the Health Service Executive when, in the opinion of the Ombudsman, they are acting solely in the exercise of clinical judgement in connection with the diagnosis of illness or the care or treatment of a patient.
-The clinical judgement exclusion also applies in relation to the examination of complaints about medical professionals acting on behalf of private nursing homes.
+Clinical Judgement: The Ombudsman cannot investigate complaints which are specifically about actions taken by medical professionals acting on behalf of the private nursing home when, in the opinion of the Ombudsman, they are acting solely in the exercise of clinical judgement in connection with the diagnosis of illness or the care or treatment of a resident.

 Employment: The Ombudsman cannot look at complaints relating to recruitment, pay and conditions of employment or contracts in relation to employment.

-The Ombudsman and HIQA have separate but complementary roles in the health and social care area.
-The role of the Ombudsman mainly involves examining individual complaints from patients, their family or representative about the care they have received from a private nursing home.
+The Ombudsman and HIQA have separate but complementary roles in the health and social care area, which includes nursing homes.
+The role of the Ombudsman mainly involves examining individual complaints from residents, their family or representatives, about the care they have received from a private nursing home.
 HIQA is the independent authority established to drive continuous improvement in Ireland’s health and personal social care services by regulating and monitoring the safety and quality of these services.

-On occasion complaints or information received by either office can be of use and benefit to both our offices.
-We will ensure that any such information is channelled to the appropriate office.
+Sometimes complaints or information received by one of the organisations can be of use and benefit to either or both.
+We will ensure that such information is channeled to the appropriate organisation.
 This ensures that anyone with concerns about the service they have received in a private nursing home can have those concerns addressed properly, thoroughly and promptly.

-Before you complain to the Ombudsman you should try to resolve any issues with the private nursing home using their complaints procedure.
-The private nursing home should be given a chance to respond and, where appropriate, try to put things right before the Ombudsman becomes involved.
+Before you complain to the Ombudsman you should try to resolve any issues with the private nursing home by setting out your concerns in writing to them, and in accordance with their complaints procedure.
+The nursing home should be given a chance to respond and, where appropriate, to put things right before the Ombudsman becomes involved.

-If you cannot resolve your complaint in this way, you can then ask the Ombudsman to examine your complaint.
+If you cannot resolve your complaint in this way, you can then ask the Ombudsman to investigate your complaint.

-Please remember to include any letters or correspondence between you and the private nursing home concerned.
+Please remember to include any letters or correspondence between you and the private nursing home.

-You should complain within 12 months of the action taken by the private nursing home or date of the decision of the private nursing home's complaint handler.
+Complain to the Ombudsman as soon as possible.
+You should complain within 12 months of the action taken by the private nursing home or the date of the decision of the private nursing home's complaint handler.